vipin-baghel/vipin-baghel/README.md

 👀 I’m interested in AI/ML, IOT and software development with python.

-🌱 I’m currently uskilling in Data Engineering concepts and developing software with Django.
+🌱 I’m currently upskilling in Data Engineering concepts and developing software with Django.

 👯 I’m looking to collaborate on Software development projects using python.